 As with all Key Stage 3 subjects; developing, secure and excellent grades are given for assessments.
-In addition to the end-of-topic test, your daughter will be assessed on her technical knowledge of timbers and electricity generation, as well as her ongoing practical work.
+In addition to the end-of-topic test, your daughter will be assessed on her technical knowledge, as well as her ongoing practical work.
 Feedback can be found in the booklet that is usually kept in school, and in the homework booklet that goes home.